deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 }
 ```

-As you can see, Falcon Server expects a key-value map of modules in most cases, order does not matter, but there is exertion, e.g. search modules should be configured last.
+As you can see, Falcon Server expects a key-value map of modules in most cases, the order does not matter, but there is exertion, e.g. search modules should be configured last.

 We recommend adding it in `config/default.json` file so it will be available no matter what mode (`development`, `production` or any custom) Falcon Server is running.
 If a module requires some credentials or secrets (sensitive configuration) then that configuration can be added in `config/local.json`.
 See configuration guide for more details.